birkenfeld/ruthenium/README.md

 ### Regexes

-Currently, the only used regex engine is `regex_dfa`.
-Regex match spans may not be exactly the same as with other engines.
+Currently, the regex engine is either PCRE or `regex`.